TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 ##### 🔴 Solution:
 To deploy Frontend Microservice container image to GKE cluster:
 ```
-gcloud create deployment fancystore-frontend --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/Frontend Identifier:1.0.0
+kubectl create deployment fancy-frontend-xxx --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/Frontend Identifier:1.0.0
 ```
 To expose the Frontend Microservice container:
 ```
-kubectl expose deployment fancystore-frontend --type=LoadBalancer --port 80 --target-port 8080
+kubectl expose deployment fancy-frontend-xxx --type=LoadBalancer --port 80 --target-port 8080
 ```
 To get the external IP assigned by GKE to the Frontend microservice:
 ```
-kubectl get service fancystore-frontend
+kubectl get service fancy-frontend-xxx
 ```
 Cut and paste the external IP address into a new browser tab to access the Frontend microservice.

+Or, **Navigation menu > Kubernetes Engine > Services and Ingress** and wait for a "tick" mark and OK under **Status** for fancy-frontend-xxx Service.
+Click on the Endpoint url link for the Frontend microservice.

-Click on the links to access the Orders and Products microservices.
+From the Frontend microservice webpage, click on the "Products" and "Orders" links to access the Orders and Products microservices.